Soundproofing Recording Studios

 Recording Studios are typically multi-room facilities that require maximum sound quality and minimum bleed from room to room.
-For broadcast, voice-over, recording, mixing, editing or dubbing, the ability to acoustically isolate one room's noise from the next, and then control the reverberation times wtithin each space, will play a critical role in the success of any music studio setting.
+For broadcast, voice-over, recording, mixing, rehearsal, editing or dubbing, the ability to acoustically isolate one room's noise from the next, and then control the reverberation times wtithin each space, will play a critical role in the success of any music studio setting.
 More than any other commercial space we treat, there is no greater need for premium sound quality than the recording studio market.
 For new build or retrofit, the sound proofing treatments available at NetWell are state-of-the-art and designed to meet your every need.

 We can raise the STC values of a standard stud wall construction from an average of 38 to over 60 if your goal is to control the bleeding of noise through the common surfaces.
 Once the rooms are properly isolated, the absorption coefficients within each room can trigger NRC values that will absorb up to 90% of your unwanted reverberation within each room, leaving clear crisp sounds and harmonic tones for ultimate recording purposes.
 Simulated results for soundproofing a recording studio and recording studio design are simulated in our Sound Chamber.
 Results will vary per treatment.

 More Tips for Soundproofing Your Studio:

 I. Room Isolation

 Before the acoustic quality within a music studio space can be addressed, steps should be taken to help secure and isolate each room within the studio.
 From control rooms to mixing rooms, voice-over booths to live rooms, each space should be disconnected from the next structurally and lined with density to contain sound.
 These treatments are outlined in the Wall Soundproofing section of this Applications Guide where we illustrate applications for new or existing builds.